-Clothing will maintain socially acceptable standards of modesty in order to avoid causing a disruption to the learning environment.
+Clothing will maintain socially acceptable modesty standards to avoid disrupting the learning environment.

 Not allowed: exposed midriffs, exposed undergarments, and spaghetti straps less than 1" wide, halter tops/strapless tops, excessive make-up, or excessive hair styles that will cause a disruption in the learning environment.